Release of Abdelbaset al-Megrahi: Release application and decision to release

 On 24 July 2009, Al Megrahi's legal team made a request for him to be released from prison on compassionate grounds.
 Although it was not a precondition for compassionate release, his defence counsel lodged a request to abandon his second appeal on 12 August 2009, shortly after his private meeting with the Justice Secretary in Greenock jail on 4 August 2009.
 The abandonment of Megrahi's appeal was accepted by the High Court of Justiciary on 18 August 2009.

-Megrahi had developed prostate cancer, which is usually survivable but can be deadly.
+Megrahi had developed prostate cancer.
 The Scottish Secretary of Justice at the time, Kenny MacAskill ordered his release under a 1993 Scottish statute enabling the release from prison of anyone deemed by competent medical authority to have three months or less to live.
 MacAskill has said repeatedly that he bears sole responsibility for the decision.
 In addition to the Scottish government's own medical examinations which were the only ones contributing to the release decision, the Libyan government arranged for extra examinations, which involved, among others, Dr Karol Sikora of the University of Buckingham, who examined Megrahi in prison early in July, and requested an "urgent" decision on returning him to Libya because he believed Megrahi had only a very short period of time to live.

-Flight to Libya

-An Afriqiyah Airways aircraft (registration 5A-IAY) – the personal aircraft of Colonel Gaddafi – was flown to Glasgow Airport on 20 August 2009 to collect Megrahi.
+An Afriqiyah Airways aircraft—the personal aircraft of Colonel Gaddafi, registered 5A-IAY—was flown to Glasgow Airport on 20 August 2009 to collect Megrahi.
 The aircraft then flew Megrahi directly to Tripoli.
-The aircraft was subsequently destroyed in 2011 during fighting to overthrow Gaddafi's regime.